JeffreyLuo333/DDSP/README.md

 https://github.com/JeffreyLuo333/DDSP-VST/assets/114297879/da4be448-40f4-454f-bfe2-357b4360197a

 ### 4.2 Play it like a Synth
 Then, I employed the DDSP-VST in the same manner as a traditional VST for my research.
-In this inquiry, I utilized two instruments—a violin and a cello—both of which I trained personally to aid in comparative analysis.
+In this investigation, I utilized two instruments—a violin and a cello—both of which I trained personally to aid in comparative analysis.
 The performance of the DDSP-VST was then assessed alongside two other VST plugins: Studio, which is sample-based and the other, SWAM, which is physics-based.
 ```diff
 - Unmute the speaker in the video clip to listen to the ~10-second recording.
 ```